sd2beatles/MySQL-recipe-in-English-/finding_characters_and_trend.md

 6.1 Flag Variable

 With the use of flag variable, grant 1 if there is a record existing for each segment.
+Otherwise, give 0.
-Otherwise,  name 0 a consumer whose user_id is U001 has a historical record of all types of action no matter how many they have .
+For example, a consumer whose user_id is U001 has a historical record of all types of action.
 Then grant 1 for all the segments.

 ```sql